Glossary of Payroll Terms

 P21 – Balancing Statement – an employee can request a statement of earnings and tax for the year from Revenue.

-PSR – Payroll Submission Request – Employers will submit payroll data to Revenue each pay period.
+PSR – Payroll Submission to Revenue – Employers will submit payroll data to Revenue each pay period.

 PAYE – Pay As You Earn – the tax payable on income earned as an employee.
 Employers are obliged to calculate and deduct PAYE due from the wages or salaries of their employees through the payroll system as they are paid.

-Payroll Submission – Employer’s return of pay and statutory deductions (for each employee)l
+Payroll Submission – Employer’s return of pay and statutory deductions (for each employee)

 PHI –Permanent Health Insurance.